Undergraduate Researchers

 Research in the lab focuses on the development of social behavior and its regulation by behavioral, endocrine, and neural mechanisms using a fish model system.
 This NSF-funded project will specifically investigate early-life social experiences and how they shape behavioral phenotype long-term via developmental plasticity in underlying neural mechanisms, including vasopressin and stress axis signaling.

 Research approaches and skills included: behavioral observations and analysis (including manual observation, automated tracking, social network analysis, and modeling), hormone sample collection (water-borne, tissue) and analysis (ELISA, LCMS), qPCR to measure neural gene expression, RNAscope (focusing on neural vasopressin and stress axis signaling), data visualization and analysis using RStudio, and scientific communication.
-No previous research or course experience is necessary.
+No previous research or course experience is necessary for undergraduate researchers.